Guests in the Boardroom

 • Brief notes of some highlights of the conversation are a good idea especially if they are sent out as part of a formal thank you to all.

-8. What are some possible questions?[7]I would suggest the board spending time on the questions to guide the inquiry but not with the intent of answering them all in turn.
-Perhaps the questions can serve to create interest in the session … Continue reading to consider to get the conversation rolling?
+8. What are some possible questions?((I would suggest the board spending time on the questions to guide the inquiry but not with the intent of answering them all in turn.
+Perhaps the questions can serve to create interest in the session but once people are together they might be collectively reframed)) to consider to get the conversation rolling?

 • What is our vision for our community or sector/industry?